Usman11611/MultiTask_TodoList/README.md

 MultiTask-TodoList                                                                    Date:03/27/2024

 Description
 The MultiTask-TodoList application is a personal project developed by Usman Haider.
-The application has since been enhanced to offer a robust task management system.
-The application allows users to efficiently manage their tasks by creating, updating, marking as done/undone, and deleting to-do items.
+The application offers a robust task management system, allowing users to efficiently manage their tasks by creating, updating, marking as done/undone, and deleting to-do items.

 Features
 Create To-Do: Add new tasks with a title, priority, and deadline.